 A Brief History of GROW

 In 1979 John Whitmore and Graham Alexander brought The Inner Game to Europe, with the blessing of Inner Game creator Tim Gallwey.
-Beginning notably with The Inner Game of Skiing, they soon realized the value of The Inner Game for leaders and managers of organizations.
+They soon realized the value of The Inner Game for leaders and managers of organizations.
 As pioneers of coaching in the workplace, they spent much of the 1980s developing the methodology, concepts and techniques for performance improvement in organizations.
 Wanting to make a real difference to people, they showed how it was possible to grow not just performance but also learning and enjoyment.
 Individuals become more aware, more responsible and gained a powerful sense of purpose in their work.

 In 1986 Graham Alexander set up the Alexander Corporation, initially working with John Whitmore.
 The management consulting firm McKinsey became their client.
 Many of the programmes they ran for McKinsey included experiential coaching work on tennis courts.
 The coaching was so successful at improving performance and unlocking potential that McKinsey asked them to come up with an underpinning framework of coaching – a model on which to hang what was happening on the courts and elsewhere in the programmes.